-- Make sure you are using your inhaler correctly, including using a spacer where required.
+- Make sure you are using your inhaler correctly, including using a spacer and mask where required.

 Ask your GP for a personal written asthma action plan.
 As well as being a reminder of your usual treatment, an action plan helps you to recognise worsening asthma and tells you what to do in response.